dinakajoy/news-app/README.md

 ## Description
 This is a simple javascript application where users can access different news and also select any source from a drop down to get all their news for the day.
 It consumes theguardian.com's API.
+A news app where you can read up latest news on different topics such as technology, health, science, etc. This application consumes TheGuardian's API.
+Most organizations needs input from other organization on their website and an easy way to achieve this is via their api.
+This inspired me to build this application.
+I took the news feed from theGuardian and make up my news content rather than sourcing for news.

 ## Installation
 Clone the repository and cd into the project directory